Last modified on April 25th, 2023

 Bryan Fowler and his team at Southwest Property Management are able to build strong lines of communication with their associations through mobile communication tools: “With AppFolio, we can email and text all board members and homeowners in an instant.
 It makes it easy when there’s an emergency or a hurricane — we can let everyone know what to do at one time.
 On the communication side of things, that is incredibly valuable because you can keep everyone in the loop.”

 2.)
 Offer ways to self-serve

-In addition to receiving updates and reminders, homeowners and board members also prefer to complete tasks from their phones independently.
-While it may seem irrelevant to communication, self-service tools, like an online portal with online payments and architectural requests, actually play a large role in transparency, since they remove the friction residents face when trying to communicate with their management company.
+In addition to receiving updates and reminders, homeowners and board members prefer to independently complete tasks from their phones.
+While it may seem irrelevant to communication, self-service tools, like an online portal with online payments and architectural requests, play a large role in transparency since they remove the friction residents face when communicating with their management company.

 For instance, Rob Bishop and his team at RCP Community Management use the self-service tools in AppFolio Property Manager to provide their homeowners and board members with the kinds of modern experiences they want and expect: “All of our customers are so shocked they can pull up the AppFolio app on their phone and have their HOA at their fingertips.
 It makes their lives easier.
 Our homeowners and board members love it!”

 Many association management companies have switched to virtual board meetings over the past few years.
 By moving to virtual meetings, you can give your homeowners and board members more flexibility while also enhancing engagement and communication.